PixelsCamp/docs/SLACK.md

 **How do I get in?**

 To get in, please fill up [this form][5].
 Please remember that your E-mail must match the one you used to apply to Pixels Camp (which should be the same as your Github account), and you must be an approved attendee already.
-Note that invites will be sent sequentialy and as possible.
-Slack has strict [limitations][6] on the number of invites you can send by period of time.
+Note that invites will be sent sequentially and as possible.
+Slack has strict [limitations][6] on the number of invites you can send per period of time.

 [1]: https://slack.com/is